 How is the grooming of children different online?

-In many circumstances, grooming online is faster and anonymous and can result in children trusting an online 'friend' more quickly than someone they had just met 'face to face'.
-Abusers intent on sexually harming children can easily access information about them online and they are able to hide their true identity, age and gender.
-People who groom children may not be restricted by time or accessibility to a child as they would be in the 'real world'.
+Often grooming online is faster and anonymous and can result in children trusting an online 'friend' fastery than someone they had just met face to face.
+People looking to offend online can easily access information about the child and they can hide their true identity, age and gender.
+Those who groom children may not be restricted by time or accessibility to a child as they would be in the 'real world'.

 Keep your children safe online

 Teach your children the five key Childnet SMART rules which remind young people to be SMART online.
 You should go through these tips with your children.

 - S - SAFE Keep safe by being careful not to give out personal information - such as your name, email, phone number, home address, or school name - to people who you don't know online.

 - M - MEETING Meeting someone you have only been in touch with online can be dangerous.
 Only do so with your parents'/carers' permissions when they can be present.

 - A - ACCEPTING Accepting e-mails, IM (instant messages) or opening files from people you don't know or trust can be dangerous - they may contain viruses or nasty messages.